-Udayan resonded to the COVID-19 crisis immediately and all children were sent to their homes for the duration of the Lockdown in India.
+Udayan resonded to the COVID-19 crisis immediately and all children were sent to their homes for the duration of the Lockdown in India - continuing their education via mobile phone and support from our in-colony staff.
 With the livelihood of our leprosy-affected families severely impacted by the crisis, Udayan mobilised into action to provide ration support to the families of all children, along with additional support to 600 families across 10 Leprosy Colonies of West Bengal.

 LEPROSY IS BACK ...
 IT NEVER WENT AWAY